Dog Diarrhea Due to Food Change (Here’s Why It Happens)

 On rare occasions, diarrhea after a diet change is due to food contamination or spoilage.
 Bacterial or fungal growth can cause acute gastrointestinal illness.

-If your dog develops sudden, severe diarrhea with vomiting, fever, or blood in stools soon after starting a new food, stop feeding it and contact your vet immediately.
+If your dog develops sudden, severe diarrhea with vomiting, fever, or blood in the stools soon after starting a new food, stop feeding it and contact your vet immediately.

 What to Do If Your Dog Has Diarrhea After a Food Change